Flux Factory’s Mission

 Territorial Acknowledgment and Statement of Commitment

 As a building and community, Flux Factory sits within Lenapehoking, or “The Land of the Lenape”.
-This was the traditional territory of the Lenni-Lenape people; the Canarsie, Munsee, Matinecock, Maspeth and Rockaway Nations.
+This is the traditional territory of the Lenni-Lenape people; the Canarsie, Munsee, Matinecock, Maspeth and Rockaway Nations.
 We extend our gratitude to the people of each of these nations and acknowledge their love, labor, lives and stewardship of the land that we, Flux Factory, now occupy.
 We commit to standing in solidarity with the Lenni-Lenape people and all Indigenous Nations in their ongoing struggle against Settler Colonialism.
 We recognize that New York City exists on unceded land.